FelipeBlasques/python-lessons/README.md

 # python-lessons
-I bought a course to start learning python and all the .py files I'll make will be posted here.
+That's my fist time learning python and all the .py files I'll make will be posted here.